maram22j/Integrative-Workflow-IDR-scRNAseq-Glioblastoma/README.md

 The workflow combines single-cell RNA sequencing (scRNA-seq), protein structural annotation, statistical analyses, and functional enrichment to investigate the contribution of intrinsically disordered proteins (IDPs) and intrinsically disordered regions (IDRs) to glioblastoma biology.

-The pipeline is fully reproducible and modular, enabling adaptation to other single-cell datasets and disease models.
 ---
 ## Biological Motivation